microsoft/playwright/docs/api.md

     - `size` <[Object]> Optional dimensions of the recorded videos.
 If not specified the size will be equal to `viewport`.
 If `viewport` is not configured explicitly the video size defaults to 1280x720.
 Actual picture of each page will be scaled down if necessary to fit the specified size.
       - `width` <[number]> Video frame width.
       - `height` <[number]> Video frame height.
+  - `proxy` <[Object]> Network proxy settings to use with this context.
+Note that browser needs to be launched with the global proxy for this option to work.
+If all contexts override the proxy, global proxy will be never used and can be any string, for example `launch({ proxy: { server: 'per-context' } })`.
+    - `server` <[string]> Proxy to be used for all requests.
+HTTP and SOCKS proxies are supported, for example `http://myproxy.com:3128` or `socks5://myproxy.com:3128`.
+Short form `myproxy.com:3128` is considered an HTTP proxy.
+    - `bypass` <[string]> Optional coma-separated domains to bypass proxy, for example `".com, chromium.org, .domain.com"`.
+    - `username` <[string]> Optional username to use if HTTP proxy requires authentication.
+    - `password` <[string]> Optional password to use if HTTP proxy requires authentication.
   - `storageState` <[Object]> Populates context with given storage state.
 This method can be used to initialize context with logged-in information obtained via [browserContext.storageState()](#browsercontextstoragestate).
     - `cookies` <[Array]<[Object]>> Optional cookies to set for context
       - `name` <[string]> **required**